 He said, "They are a new life form, I think.
 Something incomprehensible."

-She did not want to think of Will as a new life form.
-She wanted to think of him as her friend, her lover, her future--her future should have been Will, not this man who was making her heart race just by touching her so gently.
+She didn't want to think of Will as a new life form.
+She wanted to think of him as her friend, her lover, her future—her future should have been Will, not this man who was making her heart race just by touching her so gently.

 "I hate you," she said.

 It was not the answer she expected.
 She was not sure what the correct retort was, so she didn't say anything.
 They sat silently, his hand the only motion, and she looked up, could see him reflected in the viewport.
 He was watching her reflection too.

 "Did I ever tell you that I like your hair dark?" he asked.